-There may be some rare instances where we may be required to disclose your information without your prior consent, for example:
+There may be some rare instances where we may be required to disclose your information without your prior consent, for example,:

-We inform and update our employees about our policies and procedures regarding confidentiality, security and privacy, and we emphasise the importance of complying with them at all times.
+We inform and update our employees about our policies and procedures regarding confidentiality, security, and privacy, and we emphasize the importance of complying with them at all times.
 Our security procedures are consistent with or exceed generally accepted commercial standards used to protect personal data.
 JCR employees are required to sign a Confidentiality Agreement in which they agree to keep all project and respondent personal data confidential.
 Employees who violate the Confidentiality Agreement are subject to disciplinary actions, including termination of employment when appropriate.
 Any employee found to be in breach of the law will be reported to the relevant authorities.

 We have contracts and agreements in place with all contractors or partners who have access to survey information.
 As a minimum these contracts and agreements require contractors and partners to keep any information, we provide to them confidential; they are not permitted to use this information for any purpose other than to carry out the services they are contracted to on behalf of JCR.

 All data is processed within the country you belong to and no personal data is transferred to countries outside your country without your explicit consent.